Making different work

 Re-Framing: The purpose of designer furniture.

 Every year in October the city of Eindhoven hosts the Dutch Design Week.
 It is a place where many designers of all types gather to show their work.
 And while it's not the furniture Salone in Milan it's easy to question the need for some of the design that is presented.
-To show an alternative to the traditional function of furniture we created a skateable living room.
+To show an alternative to the traditional function of furniture I created a skateable living room.
 Because skateboarders are used to interpreting obstacles for potential useability it made perfect sense.

 Output: Several pieces of furniture with different potential presented at the Area51 Skatepark in Eindhoven during and after Dutch Design Week.